A Writer's Journey

 By 2005, I had written several short stories, novellas, and attempted to write a couple of novels.
-The short stories were published online at one of the forums, but the remainder of my work served as practice runs while I polished my craft.
+The short stories were published online at one of the forums, nearly all of my early work served as practice runs while I polished my craft.

 One of the forums I joined was owned by a British group who, in the early 2000s, turned their focus strictly to publishing paperbacks and e-books.
 I was fortunate this small British press agreed to publish the first two novels in my Sam Harper Crime Mystery series, Silenced Cry (2007) and The Devil Can Wait (2008) bronze medal winner of the 2009 IPPY award.

 I developed an active online presence for several years by participating in social media sites and numerous blogs including Murder By 4, the popular authors' blog, of which I am a founding member.

 When the publishing firm closed in 2010, I acquired the rights to my novels.
 By then, I had nearly completed work on Shroud of Lies and was lucky to find an agent to represent it.
 After several months, the manuscript made its way through numerous New York sludge piles without success.